Kent Angus: Career

 Angus began working for Nike, Inc. hockey operations in June 1995.
 He was in charge of the contract between the International Ice Hockey Federation (IIHF) and Nike as an official supplier.
 He coordinated the supply of hockey jerseys and off-ice apparel for teams in the IIHF's top divisions at the Ice Hockey World Championships and the Winter Olympic Games.
 His work included supplying 49 Ice Hockey World Championships events and four Winter Olympic Games.
 During that time he supplied the IIHF with more than 75,000 hockey jerseys.
 He worked directly with IIHF member associations on the design of each national jersey, and was able to customize each jersey at the arena with the player's name and number.
 His work meant that he was often the first person to arrive and the last to leave at championship events.
 When National Hockey League (NHL) players participated in the Olympics, he was on call to produce replacement jerseys by the next day for last-minute roster changes due to injuries.
+For ice hockey at the 2002 Winter Olympics, Angus oversaw a stitching site in Utah where 12 seamstress prepared more than 1,450 uniforms with numbers and players' names.

 Angus produced special occasion jerseys for the IIHF centennial celebrations in 2008.
 These included throwback-style jersey designs for the top-division teams which became popular collector's items.
 For ice hockey at the 2010 Winter Olympics, he incorporated "discovery pieces" into each jersey for Canada and other countries.
 Angus felt that the "discovery pieces" which were national motifs and symbols sewn into the jersey design, noticeable at a close distance, was his favourite work.
 He said that the 2010 Winter Olympics was his busiest time when he produced 1,300 game-quality jerseys, which included complete sets of home and away jerseys for each men's and women's team.
 He also produced additional jerseys for each NHL player to contribute to charities, which included disaster relief fundraising and the "Hockey for Haiti" program, and online auctions for Olympic memorabilia.